 I write this post about insulin with ambivalence and frustration, but also hope.
 The diabetes patient and activist community is rightfully seething, screaming at the top of their lungs about high insulin costs in America.
 One young man stands out in my mind.
-He recently died because he could not afford his insulin, and now his motherabout her son’s death—an example of why drug prices are a national crisis.
+He recently died because he could not afford his insulin, and now his mother bravely speaks out about her son’s death—an example of why drug prices are a national crisis.

-In a March article in, the journalist/editor Audrey Farley and I discussed the issue of buying more affordable insulin online from pharmacies located in Canada and the U.K. She found that many of her readers were doing so and wanted to let them know how to go about it safely.
+In a March article in Insulin Nation, the journalist/editor Audrey Farley and I discussed the issue of buying more affordable insulin online from pharmacies located in Canada and the U.K. She found that many of her readers were doing so and wanted to let them know how to go about it safely.

 One carton of Lantus Solostar (5 pens of 3ml each), a long-acting insulin made by Sanofi Aventis in Germany, goes for about $430 at a CVS in Brooklyn, New York.
 At Rexall Drugs in Toronto, the price is $84.99.
 That’s 80% less.
 Until recently, a small number of Canadian pharmacies in our Verification Program sold it for about $180.
 The online Canadian price is higher because of the fees associated with special packaging and shipping – but it’s still 56% less than the U.S. price.
 For those prices, Americans living with diabetes could save a couple of thousand dollars a year; and those who can’t afford it here at all could stay alive.